tasdikrahman/talks/chennaipy/october/talk.md

 # Packages

 - Used to orgranize larger number of modules in a systematic manner.
-- One way of accessing individual modules can be accessed using the `import foo.bar` import style.
+- One way of accessing individual modules is using the `import foo.bar` import style.

 ```bash
 # typical package structuring